docarray/docarray/docs/advanced/document-store/milvus.md

 ```

 Suppose you want to filter results such that
 retrieved Documents must have a `price` value less than or equal to `max_price`.
-You can encode
+You can express
 this information in Milvus using `filter = f'price <= {max_price}'`.

 Then you can implement and use the search with the proposed filter: